Using Ubuntu in the public cloud

 Ready to get started?

-Ubuntu Server 14.04 LTS is a free download that includes five years’ worth of security and maintenance updates, guaranteed.
-To run Ubuntu cloud guest on participating public clouds, the simplest way is to use the image maintained on their server.
+Ubuntu Server 18.04 LTS is a free download that includes five years worth of security and maintenance updates, guaranteed.
+Using an Ubuntu partner cloud ensures access to the latest certified Ubuntu cloud images.
+To run Ubuntu as guest on participating public clouds, the simplest way is to use the image maintained on their server.

 If you want to modify the standard images, or if you want to use an image on your private cloud, you can also get a detailed list of images and download a specific image.